 Let’s now take a look at “affiliate marketing”, a term that has made companies like Amazon and B&H Photo Video highly successful.
 It is crazy to think how successful affiliate marketing has been for many companies out there, including photography websites.
 Here is how it works – a seller (for example Amazon) wants to sell more products.
 It recruits many niche websites to write about products and gives them a percentage of the revenue they help generate.
 The website publishes an article or a review, then posts a link to the seller’s website with tracking information.
 If their reader buys a product through that link, the website owner gets a share, typically based on a percentage.

 Now here is how the actual math works.
 For cameras specifically (which are considered part of electronics), the retailer gets roughly 10% cut on camera sales.
 For example, the Nikon D850 is a $3,300 camera, so Amazon would get $330 for every D850 it can sell.
 Since retailers have to spend a lot of money on advertising to promote sales and push more cameras out, they figured out that if they partner up with other niche, but powerful websites and influential individuals, they can generate a lot more money.
 The 10% cut has to be split between them and the affiliates, but the long term benefits are incredible.
-In fact, they double bank on the affiliate system: not only are they able to drive more sales this way, but each and every link that goes to them through their affiliate program also generates a long-term SEO benefit, since it is a permanent backlink to the retailer.
+In fact, they double-bank on the affiliate system: not only are they able to drive more sales this way, but each and every link that goes to them through their affiliate program also generates a long-term SEO (Search Engine Optimization) benefit, since it is a permanent backlink (URL link) to the retailer.
 That is why when you Google for something like “Nikon D850”, retailers such as Amazon and B&H Photo Video pop on the first page.
 The more links to the retailer’s camera page, the higher their SEO rankings.

 So what kind of percentage share can a website expect from online retailers?
 Depending on how big a website is, that percentage share can vary from 3% to 5%.
 That money goes from the 10% cut that the retailer gets, so if an affiliate earns say 3%, the retailer would only be able to make 7% from the camera sale.
 Let’s now put things in perspective.
 Say on average an affiliate earns 3% from the MSRP.
 In the case of the Nikon D850, that’s basically $100 per camera.
 If an affiliate is influential enough to push 100 cameras to its readers, that’s 10 grand right there.
 Why do you think you see those “Pre-order the Nikon D850 Today” articles and advertisements floating all over?
-Rumor websites bank on affiliate sales like crazy, because people pre-order their cameras through them on hot cameras, since they are probably going to be the first ones to post those links.
+Rumor websites bank on affiliate sales like crazy, because people pre-order their cameras through them, since they are probably going to be the first ones to post those links.

 If you find these numbers hard to believe, head on over to Adobe’s Affiliate Program page, where you will find all of the above information right on the first page.
-Next time someone tells you about the glory of Adobe Creative Cloud, perhaps you should take a look at their links and see if they really believe the product, or they are saying it in order to drive more affiliate revenue.
+Next time someone tells you about the glory of Adobe Creative Cloud, perhaps you should take a look at their links and see if they really believe in the product, or they are saying it in order to drive more affiliate revenue.